AIAW women's basketball tournament: History

-Sixteen teams were invited to the tournament following qualifying rounds played on college campuses (except 24 teams were invited for the 1980 and 1981 tournaments).
+Sixteen teams were invited to the AIAW tournament following qualifying rounds played on college campuses (except 24 teams were invited for the 1980 and 1981 tournaments).
 Ten of the sixteen teams were the winners of regional tournaments.
 The country had nine regions, but the Eastern regional was subdivided in a Region 1A and a Region 1B.
-The winners of those regional championships automatically proceeded to the National tournament, then a selection committee chose additional teams based upon considerations for individual team performance and geographical balance.
+The winners of those regional championships automatically proceeded to the national tournament, then a selection committee chose additional teams based upon considerations for individual team performance and geographical balance.
 Beginning in 1975, the AIAW divided its teams into divisions, and held separate tournaments for Division II and Division III teams.

+The AIAW tournament was discontinued after the NCAA began sponsoring a women's collegiate basketball tournament in 1982.
+(In 1982, both the AIAW and NCAA sponsored competing tournaments.)

 Pre-NCAA statistics, based on AIAW Archives, Special Collections, University of Maryland Libraries.